Theory Test information

 Dual controls

-Full panoramic roof
+Full panoramic opening and tilting glass roof

-360 degree camera view
+360 degree digital camera view

-Easy to read Digital dash
+Easy to read digital dash board

 Lane assist